zarf-dev/zarf/docs/5-operator-manual/0-set-up-and-install.md

 1. Become a privileged user by running the command `sudo su` and then executing all the Zarf commands as usual.
 2. Manually run each Zarf command as a privileged user via the command `sudo {ZARF_COMMAND_HERE}`.
-3. Run the init command as a privileged user with the command `sudo zarf init`.
-Then, adjust the permissions of the `~/.kube/config` file to be readable by the current user.
+2. Run the init command as a privileged user with the command `sudo zarf init`.
+Then, when Zarf is waiting for the cluster connection, copy `/root/.kube/config` to `~/.kube/config` and adjust the permissions of the `~/.kube/config` file to be readable by the current user.
 :::

 ### Deploy to Your Preferred Cluster